The Creation of Woman

 Genesis 2:21-23 And the Lord God caused a deep sleep to fall on Adam, and he slept; and He took one of his ribs and closed up the flesh in its place.
 Then the rib which the Lord God had taken from man, He made into a woman, and He brought her to the man.
 And Adam said: “This is now bone of my bones and flesh of my flesh; she shall be called woman, because she was taken out of man.”

-Some biblically significant numbers appear and depict the dependencies between Adam and Eve and God.
+Several biblically significant numbers appear and depict the dependencies between Adam and Eve and God.

 Note that the numbers ‘351’ and ‘153’ are both ‘triangular’ numbers.
 The creation of Eve from the rib of Adam (in a deep sleep) is typical of the creation of the Bride of Christ out of the side of Messiah also in the deep sleep of death.
-Also, the unity intended in the original design of Adam and Eve (which is on a par with the unity of Christ and His church – Ephesians 5:30-32), is central to the prayer of Jesus in John 17:20-26.
+Note that the unity intended in the original design of Adam and Eve (which is on a par with the unity of Christ and His church – Ephesians 5:30-32), is central to the following prayer of Jesus in John 17:20-26.

 John 17:20-26 “I do not pray for these alone, but also for those who will believe in Me through their word; that they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us, that the world may believe that You sent Me.
 And the glory which You gave Me I have given them, that they may be one just as We are one: I in them, and You in Me; that they may be made perfect in one, and that the world may know that You have sent Me, and have loved them as You have loved Me.
 “Father, I desire that they also whom You gave Me may be with Me where I am, that they may behold My glory which You have given Me; for You loved Me before the foundation of the world.
 O righteous Father!
 The world has not known You, but I have known You; and these have known that You sent Me.
 And I have declared to them Your name, and will declare it, that the love with which You loved Me may be in them, and I in them.”